Errata, Corrections and retractions policy

 3. A notice of errata or correction is published separately associated with the corrected version.

-1. When the inquiry constitutes plagiarism.
+1. When research constitutes plagiarism..

 3. When there is evidence of fraudulent authorship.